token4/frontend-nanodegree-mobile-portfolio/README.md

 -First I baselined to see that a resize action was taking >100ms.
 Looking into Chrome dev tools timeline, it was clear that most of the jank was being caused by the changePizzaSizes function in main.js.
 This would be an R (Response) under the RAIL framework allowing 100ms but still...
 -I noticed a for loop which was repeatedly calculating several variables: querying the DOM for all pizzaContainers, calculating dx, and then calculating newwidth.
 Since I knew all of these would be constant in any particular call of the function, I moved them outside of the for loop.
 At this point, it was running at ~4.5ms per resize.
 -Going further, I realized that the whole dx function is unnecessary.
 Instead stored the output of the switch statement as the % width needed and simply applied that.
 This got resize to <3ms per resize.

+c) Changes after Code Review:
+General Changes:
+-Added 'use strict'; as good JS practice and declared variables throughout file to ensure it worked.

+Changes to resize Pizza code:
+-Changed from querySelector() to getElementById() to select all pizza sizes.
+-Changed from querySelectorAll to getElementsByClassName to get all pizzaContainers -Stored length of array in loops outside of loops to save recalculations, similarly moved pizzasDiv var outside of loop.
+-Down to <0.6ms per resize now - woohoo!!

+Changes to background Pizza code:
+-Changed from querySelectorAll to getElementsByClassName for 'mover' var -Moved var phase outside of it's loop.
+Declared len as var in loop to save recalculations.
+-**REQUIRED CHANGE** Now using height of screen to calculate number of background pizza (3 rows for 900px heigh * 8 columns = 24 background pizzas)
+-Moved 'elem' var outside of loop
+-Changed another querySelect to getElementbyId
+-Move dom element by Id var outside of loop to line 525 -Changed css in pizza.html to use translateZ and hide backface-visibility -Down to ~0.25ms per frame when scrolling!

 ####Part 3: Extra-credit Optimizations
 I took the build tools class and used gulp.js to make the following optimizations: